joaoasrosa/dotnet-project-dependencies-analyser/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/joaoasrosa/pullrequests-viewer/tags).
 For the release notes, see the [release notes](https://github.com/joaoasrosa/pullrequests-viewer/blob/master/ReleaseNotes.md).

-## Known limitations

-At the moment the addin *only* supports the public NuGet feed.
-We are working to bring another feeds.

 ## Authors